dacitto/weather-app/README.md

  `git clone https://github.com/dacitto/weather-app`

-2- open the file diractory and type the next command to install project dependencies:
+2- open the project diractory and type the next command to install project dependencies:

    - using npm `npm install`